Vancouver Frontrunners (VFR) welcomes and supports trans and gender-variant runners & walkers.

 • Introduction of a third race category in the annual Pride Run and Walk.

 Members are able to sign up for VFR using any name and gender marker they identify with (regardless of their government-issued identification).
 The registration system offers options for cisgender, genderqueer, and those who identify otherwise, or don’t care to disclose or otherwise.
-For those of you interested in joining, please review the Information on becoming a member.
+If you’re interested in joining, please review the Information on becoming a member.

 VFR also recognizes the unique challenges faced by trans and gender-variant members when it comes to navigating changeroom and/or shower facilities.
 As such, VFR has worked with Roundhouse Community Centre to develop a half hour period in which one of the binary shower facilities with three private stalls becomes a mixed-gender space for post-exercise use before weekly dinner outings.